wtroddy/DataReport-Generator/README.md

 The output .xlsx file will be named as a combinated of either a) variable #1 and variable #2 or b) variable #1 and variable #6 and saved in the current directory in a new folder named "output".
 If no output folder exists than the script will generate one.

+### Default Variables
+By default, the MD5 file hash checksum for the input csv is added to cell G5 with the label in cell F5.
+Altough, only 128bits the MD5 checksum should be sufficient for the purposes of file integrity and uniqueness.
+The chances for collision should be low enough that this is sufficient.
+If the user believes that another hash algorithm is more appropriate this can be altered by changing the Get-FileHash command.

 ### Example Files
 #### Example Input Data File